bobbyromeo/mypihc/README.md

 2) If you want to use a PIR Sensor (OPTIONAL)

 A PIR Sensor, strategically place in your home, would permit you to be notified in the event there is movement when the PIR Alarm is armed for SMS or Email.
 More so, when tripped, a video will begin to be recorded directly to your save to path.
-Also, you can arm a specific Foscam camera and use it's built-in Email notifications to send you images via Email.
+Also, you can arm a specific Foscam camera and use it's built-in email notifications to send you images via email.
 Please see my blog.

     i) PIR setup instructions http://www.raspberrypi-spy.co.uk/2013/01/cheap-pir-sensors-and-the-raspberry-pi-part-1/